-Mastering pencil shading techniques will only be achieved through practising regularly.
-This is because different pencils create marks that are noticeably different from one another, which means that understanding which pencil does what is extremely important.
+If you want to master pencil shading techniques, it will take some practice.
+This is because different pencils create marks that are noticeably different from one another, and understanding which pencil does what is extremely important.

-My best advice to learn shading is to go out and experiment with multiple pencils and explore different methods, in this article I'll share my insight to help clarify this learning process.
-My goal is to inspire you to try shading with intent and create drawings by employing a range of shading techniques.
+My best advice to learn shading is to go out and experiment with multiple pencils and explore different methods.
+In this article I'll share my insight to help clarify the learning process.
+Hopefully you'll be inspired to try shading with intent – and create drawings by employing a range of shading techniques.

 If you need some new tools, here's a rundown of the best pencils around.
 Plus, you can widen your technical expertise further with this guide to pencil drawing techniques or our roundup of the best how to draw tutorials.

 Pencil shading techniques: Which pencils should you use?